nairadithya/website/src/content/blog/new-design.md

 I'm just waiting for the day when I can just use Typst syntax for this stuff, it's way better.

 I chose $\KaTeX$ over MathJaX because I prefer performance over completeness as of right now.

 ## The Garden

-The garden is something I've always wanted to ever since my first version of the website.
+The garden is something I've always wanted to have ever since my first version of the website.
 I love taking quotes from books and other places.
 The original version of this was a [Quartz](https://quartz.jzhao.xyz/) website, and I realized I couldn't really fit things properly.
 It's more of an Obsidian Publish alternative than an actual way to showcase things.

 I ended up just doing things myself, and that's what you can see [here](/garden).